GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

-The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980 Updated the default Extended Events minimum duration from 0 to 200. | SEMB-585 , SOSSE-9021 As a DBA I want to export data from Workload Analysis by PowerShell. | SEMB-68
+The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980 Updated the default Extended Events minimum duration from 0 to 200. | SEMB-585 , SOSSE-9021 As a DBA I want to export data from the Workload Analysis collection using PowerShell. | SEMB-68
 {% include links.html %}